StefRuseva88/js-async-func/README.md

   - Provide feedback based on player's decisions.
   - Include simulated delays using promises and `setTimeout`.
   - Handle different scenarios and allow player to restart or end the game.

+## Exercise: JavaScript Async Functions II

+### Simulating Network Request with Fetch
+Write a function `fetchData()` that fetches data from an API and logs the JSON response.

+### Handling Fetch Errors
+Write a function `fetchDataWithErrorHandling()` that fetches data and handles potential errors using try/catch.

+### Parallel Fetch Requests
+Write a function `fetchParallel()` that makes two parallel fetch requests and logs both results.

+### Sequential Fetch Requests
+Write a function `fetchSequential()` that makes two sequential fetch requests and logs both results.

+### Multiple Promises
+Write a function `multiplePromises()` that creates three promises and logs their status and value or reason when all are settled.

+### Retrying a Failed Promise
+Write a function `startRetry()` that retries a promise up to 3 times if it fails, logging the result or error.

+### Throttling Promises
+Write a function `throttlePromises()` that throttles promises so that only two are executed in parallel at any time.

+### Timeout for Fetch Requests
+Write a function `fetchWithTimeout()` that fetches data with a specified timeout and logs the result or error.

+### Async Function with Error Handling
+Write a class `AsyncQueue()` that processes asynchronous tasks one by one in sequence.

+### Combining Async/Await with Generators
+Write a function `startAsyncGenerator()` that combines async/await with generators to handle a sequence of asynchronous tasks.

 ## Contributing
 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to open a pull request.